 There was also a standard vegetarian menu available that we could order separately from (there was a choice of dishes that could be easily veganised).
 The stir-fried rice noodles were full of smoked tofu, vegetables and sesame seeds; no boring noodle dishes here!

 Our favourite choice was definitely the vegetable curry which came with rice and a vegan paratha; it was spicy, full of flavour from coconut cream and spices and had a generous amount of vegetables and chick peas; vegan curry heaven for sure.

 The staff in the Club Lounge were so helpful that we’re sure they would have kept bringing us food and drinks until bedtime but there’s a good reason to resist this during your stay and that’s to leave room for dinner at Tin Lung Heen, the two Michelin starred restaurant located on the 102nd floor.

-We made a reservation, admired more epic views and enjoyed traditional Cantonese foods that had been veganised, all polished off with a spectacularly theatrical pot of tea.
-Read the full review of our meal at Tin Lung Heen here.
+We made a reservation, admired more epic views and enjoyed traditional Cantonese foods that had been veganised, all polished off with a spectacularly theatrical pot of tea, here you can read the full review of our meal at Tin Lung Heen.

 Vegan pillows can be arranged by calling housekeeping who were happy to come and swap our feather pillows.